itss-devops/katacoda-scenarios/terraform-with-nginx/tf-install.md

 The most common commands are plan and apply, but there a variety of commands to format, validate, refresh, and graph terraform config as well as tools to manage state and environment.

-You can find more about terraform on the official Hashicorp Terraform site at [https://www.terraform.io/](https://www.terraform.io)
+You can find more about terraform on the official HashiCorp Terraform site at [https://www.terraform.io/](https://www.terraform.io)